 We offer support with all organizational, technical and legal questions, that concern electronic publishing on the Konstanz Institutional Repository (KOPS, Konstanz Online Publication System).
 We can also help if you have questions about Open Access.

 More information about Open Access

-- Courses in "Information competence for graduate students"
+- Courses in "Information literacy for graduate students"

-In the summer semester of 2009 the library is offering courses in "Information competence for Graduate Students."
+Every semester the library is offering courses in "Information literacy for Graduate Students."
 There are interdisciplinary as well as subject specific courses.
 The interdisciplinary courses will present and expand on general academic basics.
 In the subject specific courses participants will have the opportunity to research a problem under the tutelage of an expert, get advice and exchange ideas.
 Course descriptions are here [pdf in German only].

 - Digital Library